What are the options for Edwardian conservatory designs and how much do Edwardian conservatories cost?

 For larger or wider conservatories, you have the opportunity to use sliding patio doors or Bifold patio doors.
 Both of these types of door work well when you have a good width to fit them into.
 Bifold doors work particularly well when you have a lot of width to work with.

-Edwardian Conservatory Roof
+Options for Edwardian Conservatory Roofs.

 As with many other conservatory styles there are options for different roof materials such as: